So, we’ve all heard Walmarts’ slogan.

 Have I kept that promise?

 You bet.
 3 years in running.
-I bought myself a nice garden hose that cost $30 at a local home improvement store and 3 years later, I have had NO leaks.
-It still looks and works perfectly. *update: it’s 5 years later and still no problems!
+I bought myself a nice garden hose that cost $30 at a local home improvement store and 3 years later after I bought that one, I have had NO leaks.
+It still looks and works perfectly, it’s the best water hose. *update: it’s 7 years later and still no problems with it at ALL!

 And that’s a blessing!